 This is a very unique Orthodox church, which was originally built in 17 century in Carpathian Ruthenia.
 It was moved to Prague in the 1920s as a gift to the town from the Ruthenians.
 The church is very small, but beautifully built from wood.
 Until 2020, it was used for regular services and you could see people walking up the hill or from nearby streets to come to the church.

-I was lucky enough to attend a service on St Stevens day in 2019 and it was a very special morning and humbling experience to be part of the celebrations.
-Most of the service was sung or chanted by the priest and many of the woman wore shawls on their heads.
-The inside walls of the church was covered in icons mostly of the Virgin Mary.
+I was lucky enough to attend a service on St Stevens day in 2019 and it was a very special morning and a humbling experience to be part of the celebrations.
+Most of the service was sung or chanted by the priest and many of the women wore shawls on their heads.
+The inside walls of the church were covered in icons mostly of the Virgin Mary.

 Location